-Okay, for the record I often think of myself as an "old photodog".
+I often think of myself as an ageless photodog.
 I am never quite sure exactly what this means, but I like how it sounds and am now quite certain that this phrase pretty much describes me.

 My first portfolio was published by Photo District News (PDN) in October of 2003.
 I had a successful one person exhibition at the Bel Air Camera Gallery in May of 2004.
-Since then I have been the Los Angeles group shows "Focus on Aids" (2005, 2007) and "Art Seen" (2005, 2008) and in a number of private salons in Los Angeles.
-Since then I have shied away from exhibitions, concentrating instead on creating images rather then on selling or showing them.
+Since then I have been the Los Angeles group shows "Focus on Aids" (2005, 2007, 2009) and "Art Seen" (2005, 2008) and in a number of private salons in Los Angeles.
+Since then, and until now, I have shied away from exhibitions, concentrating instead on creating images rather than on selling or showing them.
+I am again ready to stick my neck out...

 For me, photography and a life in photography, continues to be about process and dialogue.